 Professional Tips

-Whether you have just started a business or you want to expand your customer base, an introduction letter is necessary whenever you are trying to communicate with your prospects.
+Whether you have just started a business or you want to expand your customer base, this letter is necessary whenever you are trying to communicate with your prospects.

-While writing an introduction letter, you might want to consider the following tips and tricks:
+While writing it, you might want to consider the following tips and tricks:

 Be informal but not distant